Projects (Supported Under CREST)

 7. Design and Development of a Semiconductor Based Photocatalytic Fuel Cell for Air Purification and Simultaneous Electricity Generation to Power IoT Enabled Sensor Nodes (SC/07/23/118)

-Prof. Naveen Kumar Shrivastava (D), Prof. R. N. Ponnalagu (H) and Prof. Ankur Bhattacharjee (H)
+Prof. Naveen Kumar Shrivastava (H), Prof. R. N. Ponnalagu (H) and Prof. Ankur Bhattacharjee (H)

 The proposed project aims to develop a semiconductor-based fuel cell that can clean air and simultaneously generate electricity.
 A suitable energy storage interfacing and energy management system will be developed and integrated with the fuel cell to power an IoT enabled sensor node.